jainiejose/Employee-Database-Management/README.md

 ## **About the dataset**

-I created two tables for practicing my SQL queries and uploaded the information onto different files.
+I created two tables of employee information and uploaded the information onto different files and used MS SQL to practice my queries.

 (1) Employee Demographics